jaanvagu/cancer-detection-ml-project/README.md

-# Cancer Detection ML Project
+# Problematic Internet Use ML Project

 This project is a part of the **Proyecto 1 de Innovación Tecnológica** course in the Applied Artificial Intelligence Master, Universidad Icesi, Cali Colombia.